"You can do a lot of things and still wear the same branch insignia."

 Today, Gary is a retired major and assistant professor of International Relations at the Army Command and General Staff College.
 Coming full circle, Gary has realized his dream of teaching — though he never expected it to come out of his 22 years of service.
-Mentoring and instructing majors and other senior ranking officials allows Gary to use both his experiences in the Military as well as his passion for teaching.
+Mentoring and instructing majors and other senior-ranking officials allows Gary to use both his experiences in the Military and his passion for teaching.

 “I went about it [in] a very long and involved way.
 But everything I’ve done has some benefit now — in turning around and being a mentor, a coach, an instructor for these majors who are now going out to be senior officers in all sorts of places.”